 Under the Big Top

-Giuliano Plurotti’s book of photographs of small-town circuses, which we found on a shelf in our local library, captivated us with its black-and-white portrayals of performers and animals behind the scenes.
+Giuliano Plorutti’s book of photographs of small-town circuses, which we found on a shelf in our local library, captivated us with its black-and-white portrayals of performers and animals behind the scenes.
 Eschewing the glitzy, glossy glamour on display in typical circus posters, Plurotti reveals the human side of the talented though often marginalized performers who carry on the tradition of traveling circuses in European countries such as Hungary, Italy, France, and Czechia.

 People have widely varying opinions about circuses today.
 Some continue to enjoy their allure and theatricality, as well as the virtuosity they bring to their audiences.
 Others raise concerns about the treatment of circus animals and the working conditions overall.
 What are your thoughts on the subject?